groundtruth/pozi_api/README.md

 `plainto_tsquery()`.
 To allow for autocomplete functionality, the query is adjusted so that the final search term can match as a prefix.

+A `closest` condition will order found features by distance from the given point.
+This is best used in conjunction with a limit.

 Here are a some examples:

     /citydb/offices
     /citydb/addresses/limit/1000
+    /citydb/addresses/limit/1000
+    /citydb/addresses/closest/141.584379916592/-36.3419002991608/limit/20
     /citydb/addresses/propertyid/is/2340982
     /citydb/addresses/full_address/contains/22%20high/limit/10
     /citydb/addresses/collection_day/is/Monday/report/matches/broken/limit/1000

 ## CRUD

+Create a new record by doing a `POST` to:

+    /{database}/{table}

+with a single GeoJSON `Feature` as the request body.
+The created record will be returned (including additional fields, such as an ID) if the action was successful.

 Read a specific record by performing a `GET` request of the form: